Hong Kong's Lam says senator's police state allegation is 'irresponsible'

 HONG KONG — The leader of protest-gripped Hong Kong hit back at visiting United States senators Tuesday, saying it was "totally irresponsible and unfounded" for one of them to describe the city as a police state.

-Republican congressmen Josh Hawley and Ted Cruz caused a stir during visits to the semi-autonomous Chinese region over the past week by criticizing its government, with Hawley describing it as a "police state."
+Republican Sens.
+Josh Hawley of Missouri and Ted Cruz of Texas caused a stir during visits to the semiautonomous Chinese region over the past week by criticizing its government, with Hawley describing it as a "police state."

 "Several of them coming here have very preconceived views," Hong Kong leader Carrie Lam told a news conference Tuesday.
 "For this particular senator to describe Hong Kong as becoming a police state is totally irresponsible and unfounded."